 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), IMC Credit Services, LLC is a legitimate debt collection agency founded in 1960 and incorporated in 2007.
 The BBB established IMC’s profile page in 2007.
-IMC is listed as a collection agency that uses the alternate business name, Statewide Credit Association, Inc. Buzzfile estimates IMC’s annual revenue at $1.7 million and the size of its headquarters staff at 45 employees.
+IMC is listed as a collection agency that uses the alternate business name, Statewide Credit Association, Inc.

 According to its website, IMC “is a well-established, full-service accounts receivable collection service offering…strategies designed to help clients achieve their recovery goals.”
 IMC is part of the Receivable Management Partners family of companies and conducted business as Receivables Management Solutions from 1959 until its name change after incorporation.
 IMC’s mission is “to provide the highest quality collection services to healthcare providers in a professional manner that preserves the dignity and integrity of all members of our community.”
 IMC cites its commitment to “providing unparalleled client service and producing outstanding collection results that clearly improve the bottom line for our clients; … to providing…employees the support, training and technology that promote personal and professional development; … and to achieving… competitive results in an ethical and professional manner.”